Date: November 22, 1868

-About four years earlier, Mrs. Hill’s daughter, Camilla, had been engaged as a housekeeper for a widower named Twitchell, on a farm near Carpenter’s Landing, New Jersey.
+About four years before Mary Hill's death, her daughter, Camilla, had been hired as a housekeeper for a widower named Twitchell, living on a farm near Carpenter’s Landing, New Jersey.
 Shortly after taking over the farm, Mr. Twitchell was joined by his son, George, who had been attending college in Connecticut.
 Though Camilla Hill was several years older than George Twitchell, the two became romantically entwined and eloped to New York City.

 They lived in New York for a short time then moved to Philadelphia, where George Twitcheill engaged in the produce commission business in the Spruce Street Market.
 Twitchell was unsuccessful at this and the couple moved in with Camilla’s mother Mary whose husband, a wealthy contractor, had recently died leaving her an estate and an abundance of funds.